Thailand plans health measures after tourist deaths

 They included the close monitoring of the use of chemicals and pesticides in hotels, inspections of markets and street food vendors, health and safety training by local authorities, a review of investigation procedures and the setting-up of a website to advise tourists on potential health risks.

-A five-month investigation led by the Thai authorities with cooperation from the World Health Organization and the U.S. Centers for Disease Control and Prevention was largely inconclusive but found no evidence of criminal cause.
+A five-month investigation led by the Thai authorities with cooperation from the World Health Organisation and the U.S. Centres for Disease Control and Prevention was largely inconclusive but found no evidence of criminal cause.

 Three cases were attributed to exposure to chemicals, pesticides or gas, while for two victims -- an elderly British couple -- there was no known cause.